VISIT OUR ART STORE ▶

 Finalizing the Petal Sketches

-Now, move on to the larger flower petals.
+The larger flower petals are drawn next.
 A full magnolia typically has eight petals, while a smaller flower might have six.

 Lightly remove the sketch